Larry Klayman: 2010s

 Klayman filed an unsuccessful suit on behalf of Kiara Robles, who alleged her First Amendment rights were violated when she was attacked during the 2017 Berkeley protests.
 The court revoked Klayman's pro hac vice status for professional misconduct, which ended Klayman's ability to represent her in that court; the courts ultimately dismissed most of her suit.

-Klayman, on behalf of former Texas DPS Officer Danny Shaw Jr., filed a lawsuit alleging that the Government of Mexico attempted to "murder" Shaw pursuant to an "anti-American policy" and animosity towards then presidential candidate Donald J. Trump.
+Klayman, on behalf of former Texas DPS Officer Danny Shaw Jr., filed an unsuccessful lawsuit alleging that the Government of Mexico attempted to "murder" Shaw pursuant to an "anti-American policy" and animosity towards then presidential candidate Donald J. Trump.

 Klayman, on behalf of Freedom Watch and later also Laura Loomer, filed an unsuccessful lawsuit against Google, Facebook, Twitter, and Apple, alleging that the companies conspired to censor conservative content.
 In 2019, Klayman assisted Loomer with an unsuccessful lawsuit against U.S. Representative Rashida Tlaib which alleged that Tlaib had "violently grabbed" Loomer's cellphone.

 Klayman filed a request for an investigation into the Special Counsel's tactics on behalf of Jerome Corsi, who was a subject of the investigation of 2016 presidential election; Klayman also represented Corsi in an unsuccessful lawsuit alleging Mueller and other government actors violated his constitutional rights and leaked grand jury secrets.
 In addition, Klayman represented Corsi's stepson while he testified before a federal grand jury about his stepfather.
 Schaeffer Cox retained Klayman to help with a FOIA request for law enforcement records in his criminal case.